 A lot of people just plow through life aimlessly, with no goals or ambitions.
 That’s a pretty sad way to live because it might make you feel like you lack purpose in the world – even if you don’t.

 And some people have goals, but they aren’t specific – or maybe even realistic.
 They aren’t true goals, they’re just wishes and dreams.
 While there’s nothing wrong with being a dreamer, if you want to actually achieve your dreams, setting goals can help.

-Writing down your goals then you have to put them into words, which makes the goals more specific.
-It forces you to be more clear about exactly what it is that you want.
-You’ll know exactly what it is that you want, and when you want it.
-And seeing all of the steps you need to take to achieve that goal will help you see exactly what you should be doing to reach it.
+Obviously, if you’re writing down your goals then you have to put them into words, which makes the goals more specific.
+It forces you to be more clear about exactly what it is that you want to achieve.
+Plus, seeing all of the steps that you need to take to achieve that goal will help you see exactly what you should be doing to reach it.

 Obviously, if you just think of a goal and then just let it set on the back burner, you’re way more likely to just forget about it.
 But if you write the goal down and constantly review it, you’re more likely to hold yourself accountable.
 If you see that there is something you should have done and you haven’t done it yet, you’re forced to face it and it gives you more of a sense of responsibility.

-Again, if you regularly review them, this will help you stay on track towards achieving them.
+Again, if you regularly review your goals, this will help you stay on track towards achieving them.
 When you sit down to review them and you see that there’s something that you forgot to do or need to get done, you’ll be way more likely to actually do it than you would’ve been if you hadn’t reviewed your goals.
 If you had just kept your goals in the abyss of your mind, you would be more likely to forget about them.